aymericbeaumet/run/docs/readme.md

 # run

-Welcome to run's documentation. run is a simple, standalone tool that manages for you the processes you have to run when working on any project.
-It is written in 100% in safe rust.
+Welcome to Run's documentation.
+Run is a simple, standalone tool that manages tasks and processes for you.
+It is written in 100% in safe rust, is working on all the major operating systems, and is virtually compatible with any stack or language.

-This documentation should give you a good idea of how run can be benefitial to you, and how you can get the most out of it.
+This documentation should give you a good idea of how Run can be benefitial to you, and how you can get the most out of it.
 If you have questions, feel free to come to the [discussions](https://github.com/aymericbeaumet/run/discussions) on GitHub.